 IDEA requires that the IEP service provision system be driven by the child's individual needs.
-Changes in service delivery (such as changes in frequency, duration, location, or discontinuation of services) must therefore be determined on an individual basis.
+Changes in service delivery (such as changes in frequency, duration, location, or discontinuation of services) must be determined on an individual basis.

-Prior to a reduction or exit recommendation for services you need to prepare your IEP team, parents and teachers to support.
+Prior to a recommendation for reduction or exit from services, the provider should prepare the IEP team.
 You can do this by obtaining:

-- Teacher buy-in - Provide specific strategies to support the carryover and generalization of the targeted skills - Use the morning grade-level collaborative blocks to train teachers on specific techniques - Email the teachers to check in on how the student is performing on their off-therapy week. - Provide teachers with data sampling forms to support your consultation sessions. - Parent buy-in - Send carryover activities to the parents on a regular basis. - Invite the parents to observe your session. - Send progress notes home.
+- Teacher buy-in - Provide specific strategies to support the carryover and generalization of the targeted skills - Use the morning grade-level collaborative blocks to train teachers on specific techniques - Email the teachers to check in on how the student is performing on their off-therapy week. - Provide teachers with data sampling forms to support your consultation sessions. - Parent buy-in - Send carryover activities to the parents regularly. - Invite the parents to observe your session. - Send progress notes home.
 Ex.
-Note from the OT - Exit Planning - Discuss evolution of services and goal of services at initial eligibility meeting - Prepare the student and team with strategies, accommodations, and modifications to ensure access to education after service is removed - Generalize skills learned within therapy sessions to the educational environment through push-in services, co-teaching, co-treatment, etc.
+Note from the OT - Exit Planning - Discuss evolution of services and goal of services at initial eligibility meeting and every subsequent eligibility determination meeting and annual IEP meeting. - Prepare the student and team with strategies, accommodations, and modifications, and monitor implementation on a consistent basis to ensure access to education after service is removed. - Generalize skills learned within therapy sessions to the educational environment through push-in services, co-teaching, co-treatment, etc.